basalaevanton/basalaevanton/README.md

-- 🔭 I’m currently working on study project Top app with NextJs and TypeScript
+- 🔭 I’m currently working on pet project Рotel reservation with NextJs, TypeScript  and Firebase
 - 🌱 I’m currently learning  Nextjs and Node.js
 -